apache/nuttx/boards/arm/stm32/stm32f4discovery/README.txt

        You may also want to reconfigure the serial console to USART1.

-    2. The HCI UART is assume to connect to the UART3 on the following pins:
+    2. The HCI UART is assumed to connect to the UART3 on the following pins:

          USART3 TX :  PB10
          USART3 RX :  PB11